Condensations in higher categories: Unitality

 \section{Unitality}

-This section is motivated by a mismatch between between our ``condensation'' algebras and bimodules, and the algebras and bimodules usually used in topological field theory.
-Our goal is to show that under mild hypotheses, the two versions of ``algebra'' give equivalent 2-category.
+This section is motivated by a mismatch between between our condensation algebras and bimodules, and the algebras and bimodules usually used in topological field theory.
+Our goal is to show that under mild hypotheses, the two versions give equivalent results.
 The mismatch is visible already in two (spacetime) dimensions.
 (Although our motivation is in category number $n=2$, we will of course phrase as many results as possible for arbitrary $n$.)
 Two-dimensional TQFTs are usually described in terms of (finite-dimensional) unital associative algebras which enjoy the property of being separable \cite{Schommer-Pries:thesis}.
-The condensation algebras that make up our 2-category $\Sigma\Vect = \Kar(\rB\Vect)$ are, instead, a type of nonunital noncounital bialgebra (Proposition~\ref{prop.condalg}).
+As explained in \S\ref{subsec.condmon}, the condensation algebras that make up our 2-category $\Sigma\Vect = \Kar(\rB\Vect)$ are, instead, a type of nonunital noncounital bialgebra.
 In detail, we have: